Note: While some characters are semi-inspired by real people, this story is fiction.

 Chocolate and I becoming good friends was a welcome blessing in my life, because he wasn’t the usual person I’d become friends with.
 My first friend from South Auckland, and my only friend from South Auckland, not because South Auckland was full of terrible people – it wasn’t – but simply because I never had a reason to go out there and never did.
 You would never know from looking at him, but I found out some weeks after meeting him that Chocolate had a drip of Chinese in him too; a Chinese great grandfather, who had fled to Samoa, back before the war.
 He didn’t know anything about him, not even a name, and that surprised me at first, until I realised nobody really knows anything about their great grandfathers, including myself.
 But he shared the one or two stories he did know, like the time he got a red packet on Chinese New Year from a supposed cousin he never saw again, and how the first Chinese restaurant in Apia was actually started by his family line, though nobody could actually prove it.
 But the biggest blessing of becoming friends with Chocolate was, he was my neighbour in that office, and while I hadn’t realised it when we shook hands on the first day, we were at those desks five, sometimes six, sometimes seven days a week.
 Overnight, he had become the person in my life I spent more time with than anybody.
 And I couldn’t imagine what life would have been like had we not become friends, but stayed strangers, or even become enemies.

 Chocolate and I had such different upbringings it was hard to believe we grew up in the same city sometimes.
 He was well built and suave, I was short and ordinary looking.
 I grew up cushy and upper middle class, he grew up not dirt poor, but certainly not rich either.
 One day we were watching a video of two kids fighting outside school on his computer, and he told me of the time his high school and another high school had organised a big fight by the rugby fields one afternoon, like they often did.
 Someone got stabbed in the arm, and his friend got knocked out with a metal pole from an uprooted road sign.
 Police showed up not two hours late, but two days late, questioning a couple of kids and arresting nobody.
-It was supposedly some kind of gang thing, and Chocolate recited it with such normalcy I knew he wasn’t exaggerating.
-I hadn’t even known that kind of thing happened in New Zealand, compared to my school days; the most traumatic thing I could remember was somebody stealing my umbrella on a particularly rainy day.
+It was supposedly a gang thing, and Chocolate recited it with such normalcy I knew he wasn’t exaggerating.
+I hadn’t even known that kind of thing happened in New Zealand, compared to my school days; the most traumatic thing I could remember was somebody stealing my umbrella one freezing afternoon, and having to walk home in the pouring rain.

 Of course even now, with his “good job” and life together, life wasn’t a dance in the park for Chocolate.
 After drinking too many Lion Reds on Friday nights, his stories always came out, about his ex-fiancé, the one with whom he had a six year old son, the one he seemed to fight with over text message every hour of every day, the one he paid “more and more child support every year” and yet she “still couldn’t afford rugby socks, but could afford to drink a litre of box wine every night”.
 Maybe that’s the real reason I liked Chocolate.
 He was a father, I was still a kid.
 He had lots of stories, I had none.
 Polar opposites, which meant friendship was easy from the beginning.